gkobilansky/Articles/Apps to improve your mental game.md

+##### Use your phone to live the life you dream, instead of letting it control your life.

 "Why won't you type 'T'?"

 "What is this weird 'Service Message Not Found' thing that's popping up?"

-"I'm this close to throwing my phone against the wall and buying a new one."
+"I'm this close ...
+I'm gonna thow this thing against the wall."

-Luckily, my friend Logan Lo convinced me otherwise.
+Luckily, my friend [Logan Lo](http://loganlo.com/) convinced me otherwise.
 Instead, I wiped my phone, got rid of all the apps and reinstalled the operating system (for you tech geeks out there, I actually installed [Cyanogenmod](http://www.cyanogenmod.org/)).

 It was a breath of fresh air.
 My 3 year old Galaxy S3 is smooth as butter again.
 But, a bunch of the apps I used daily were gone.
 Time to reinstall 'em: